shdlabs/SSTorytime/src/README.md

 comparing the length of the string can quickly eliminate mismatches, without needing to see the content.
 These details explain the apparent "over-thinking" of data representations.

-Note that, while this kind of optimization makes sense in memory, where we control the algorithms, it makes less sense for the database where we have no control over optimizations and the extra difficulty of separating these classes comes as its own cost (both mental and dynamical).
-So, in the database model we can collapse these six arrays into a single Node table and retain the classifier as an integer channel variable for quick sorting using an index.
+*Note that, while this kind of optimization makes sense in memory, where we control the algorithms, it makes less sense for the database where we have no control over optimizations and the extra difficulty of separating these classes comes as its own cost (both mental and dynamical).
+So, in the database model we can collapse these six array/namespaces into a single Node table and retain the classifier as an integer channel variable for quick sorting using an index.*

 ## Knowledge graph and matrices